3 bedroom pub for saleCH7

 The White Horse Inn benefits from being free of tie and has been recognised by CAMRA.
 The pub has been a regular entry in the guide for over 20 years and serves real ales, special beers, fine wines and spirits.

 The pub is also very well known for its home cooked food and offers a varied menu with daily specials including curries, steaks, the very popular dish of ham and eggs and our client's traditional steak and kidney pie, being a particular favourite of both locals and visitors alike.
 Our client also believes that food sales could be increased significantly if Sunday lunches were to be introduced or food served all day.

-The pub is currently generating an advised turnover of around £171,000 with a gross profit of 62% as of 2015 accounts.
-Seeing an increase for the next financial year to a projected turnover of £177,000.
+The pub is currently generating an advised turnover of around £178,000 with a gross profit of 65% as of 2016 accounts.
 The inn serves food during the day and in the evenings with trade split 70% wet and 30% dry sales.

 The pub offers a warm and friendly atmosphere, a fantastic venue to relax and unwind after a day discovering the delights of the region.
 The pub is in immaculate condition with many of the historical features carefully preserved, such as the original beams and feature fireplaces.
 Log burners are positioned throughout to keep the inn cosy in the colder months and boasts around 82 covers in total.
 The owners take pride in the pubs appearance and during the summer months the property is covered with beautiful hanging baskets and shrubs, making it a delight to sit outside and enjoy the scenery of the village.

 This is a well-established pub in an idyllic location and we believe a new owner may wish to introduce a website and have a presence on social media to further promote the assets of this fantastic business.